 A Slayer Exciter is an air-cored transformer that steps up a very low DC voltage to a very high AC voltage.
 This creates an electromagnetic field around the coil that is capable of lighting up fluorescent and neon light bulbs.
 It is fairly similar to a Tesla Coil.

-The Slayer Exciter was the brainstorm of Dr. Stiffler a few years ago.
+The Slayer Exciter was the brainstorm of Dr. Stiffler and GBluer a few years ago.
 It has since been modified and improved, resulting in a community of people whose hobby is to revise and improve them.

 In this Instructable, I will show you how to build a small Slayer Exciter and will also give an explanation as to how it works.

 There are several parts that make up a Slayer Exciter:

 - The power source supplies the voltage and amperage.

 - The driver circuit takes the electricity from the power source and prepares it for the transformer.